yairmau/website/_posts/time-series/2022-09-08-convolution.md

 ## Convolution

 Convolution is a fancy word for averaging a time series using a running window.
+We will use the terms **convolution, running average, and rolling average** interchangeably.
 See the animation below.
 We take all temperature values inside a window of width 500 minutes (51 points), and average them with equal weights.
 The weights profile is called `kernel`.